VicReyes1/apiWTW/README.md

 ### Mapper Contributions
-Gets all the accommodations associated to an speciffic mapper affected by filters.
-It is used as a POST method to be able to send filter data according to the expected body explained below.
-It returns the **accommodations name**, **city** and **total progress**.
+Gets all the accommodations associated with a specific mapper affected by filters.
+Choosing a filter makes a POST request to the API, with a payload as explained below.
+It returns the **accommodations name**, **city**, and **total progress**.

 **URL:** `https://apidash2.herokuapp.com/mappers/contributions/{id}`

 **Method:** `POST`

 **Expected Body**
-As a JSON body, it is needed to send an object with three properties inside: an array of countries, an array of cities and a string that can be "complete"/"non-complete".
+The payload should be a JSON object with these properties: an array of countries; an array of cities; and a string that can be "complete"/"non-complete."

 ```json
 {